skytable/rfcs/rfcs/rfc-1.md

 ## Summary

 This RFC proposes to add a versioning policy for Skytable, enhancing reliability and highlighting our versioning guarantees.
+At the same time, it introduces a "clause" for the guaranteed backward compatibility of datasets.

 ## Motivation